PengchengShi1220/NexToU/README.md

 ## About NexToU

-NexToU incorporates improved Pool GNN and Swin GNN modules from Vision GNN (ViG), designed to learn both global and local topological representations while minimizing computational costs.
-It reformulates the topological interaction (TI) module based on the nature of binary trees, rapidly encoding the topological constraints into NexToU.
+NexToU incorporates improved Pool GNN and Swin GNN modules from [Vision GNN (ViG)](https://github.com/huawei-noah/Efficient-AI-Backbones/tree/master/vig_pytorch), designed to learn both global and local topological representations while minimizing computational costs.
+It reformulates the [topological interaction (TI) module](https://github.com/TopoXLab/TopoInteraction) based on the nature of binary trees, rapidly encoding the topological constraints into NexToU.
 This unique approach enables effective handling of containment and exclusion relationships among various anatomical structures.
+To maintain consistency in data augmentation and post-processing, we base our NexToU architecture on the [nnU-Net framework](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) which can automatically configure itself for any new medical image segmentation task.

 ## Performance